ifwe/bruce/README.md

 ## Getting Help

-If you have questions about Bruce, contact Dave Peterson (dspeterson at tagged dot com).
+If you have questions about Bruce, contact Dave Peterson (dspeterson at ifwe dot co).

 -----

-README.md: Copyright 2014 Tagged, Inc.
+README.md: Copyright 2014 if(we), Inc.

 README.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.